cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

  GROUP BY time/60 as tb, srcIP, dstIP

 Since some of the TCP connection spans multiple one minute epochs, the query undercounts all such connections.
-Tigon solves this problem by introducing a special type of aggregation query—running aggregation—which allows a running aggregate to retain its state between the epochs.
+TigonSQL solves this problem by introducing a special type of aggregation query—running aggregation—which allows a running aggregate to retain its state between the epochs.
 This is accomplished by introducing a new TigonSQL keyword – *Closing_When*.